clokep/relapse/docs/postgres.md

 ### Overview

-The script `synapse_port_db` allows porting an existing synapse server backed by SQLite to using PostgreSQL.
+The script `relapse_port_db` allows porting an existing relapse server backed by SQLite to using PostgreSQL.
 This is done in as a two phase
 process: